Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Simulation Study

-Overall, we see that the mean biases of $\hat{\tau}_{w},$ $\hat{\tau}_{\text{wls}},$ and $\hat{\tau}_{\text{mr}}$ are negligible, highlighting the consistency of the underlying estimators.
+\paragraph{Simulation Results.} Overall, we see that the mean errors of $\hat{\tau}_{w},$ $\hat{\tau}_{\text{wls}},$ and $\hat{\tau}_{\text{mr}}$ are negligible, highlighting the consistency of the underlying estimators.
 The weighted ITT estimator that does not account for compliance is biased downward, suggesting that the causal effect is stronger among the compliers in the target population.
 Furthermore, the WLS and multiply robust estimators exhibit substantially smaller variances than the weighted estimator.
 Interestingly, the weighted ITT estimator is not only downward biased but also exhibits greater variance than the three T-CACE estimators.
 We conjecture that the higher variance of the ITT estimator arises from its inclusion of both compliers and non-compliers, which increases outcome heterogeneity.
 In contrast, T-CACE estimators focus exclusively on compliers, thereby eliminating this heterogeneity and reducing variance.

-We also compare the coverage of the different estimators across the simulation settings.
-The weighted estimator consistently achieves the nominal $95\%$ coverage across all settings.
-However, its confidence interval is conservative in settings when the study sample is much smaller than the target population (i.e., $n/(n + N) \approx 0.23$).
-The coverage of the multiply robust estimator fluctuates around the nominal level, echoing the poor coverage observed in \citet{clark2024transportability} under misspecification of either the outcome or treatment received models.
-Since variance is estimated via nonparametric bootstrap, we conjecture that an additional calibration step—such as those proposed in \citet{carlin1990approaches, chen2025empirical}—could help achieve accurate coverage.
-Figure \ref{fig: bias four estimators box plot} displays the results for the four estimators when $N + n = 5000$, under two settings where $n/(n + N) \approx 0.71$ or $n/(n + N) \approx 0.23.$